 Comic-strips: Very welcome, see artwork guidlines.

 Photography: Unfortunately, due to the nature of the printing, we cannot publish photography.
+However, we are working on our original online content and would welcome your work here.

 If you have any questions, send us an email at email@example.com.